 This Disclosure Statement contains only a summary of the Plan.
 It is not intended to replace the careful and detailed review and analysis of the Plan, only to aid and supplement such a review.
 This Disclosure Statement is qualified in its entirety by reference to the Plan, the Plan Supplement, the exhibits attached thereto, and the agreements and documents described therein (including without limitation the various Creditor Settlement Agreements).
 Capitalized terms used but not otherwise defined in this Disclosure Statement shall have the meaning given to those terms in the Plan.
+In the event of any inconsistency between defined terms in the Disclosure Statement and the Plan, the meaning set forth in the Plan shall govern.
 If there is a conflict between the Plan and this Disclosure Statement, the provisions of the Plan (including the exhibits thereto) will govern.
 You are encouraged to review the full text of the Plan and Plan Supplement and to read carefully the entire Disclosure Statement, including all exhibits, before deciding how to vote with respect to the Plan.